-All of our events/programming are taking place virtually this semester.
-Please check our Updates page for more information.
+Our events/programming are taking place both virtually and in-person this semester.
+Please check our Updates page for more event & location information.

 Myriam Kadeba grew up in Côte d’Ivoire, West Africa.
 She received her doctoral degree in Counseling Psychology from the University of Akron, Ohio and has been working at VCU since 2016.
 Dr. Kadeba’s areas of interest include but are not limited to multiculturalism, advocacy and social justice, international affairs, community building, and mental health.
 Ultimately she values helping to empower individuals and communities that hold identities that have been systemically and historically marginalized while promoting wellness, agency, community healing, and thriving.